PedroLuisBernardos/Tearlaments-Guide/reddit.md

 [https://www.duelingbook.com/replay?id=1000060-52665159](https://www.duelingbook.com/replay?id=1000060-52665159)

-## 2. Opponent Ashes my Sheiren
+## 2. Opponent Ashes my Scheiren

 In this example I was lucky and had Poly, so I could make Guardian Chimera and continue.
-I also gambled when I chained CL1 Sheiren and CL2 Agido; if I would have hit nothing, I would have been obligated to fuse Sheiren + Guardian Chimera into Dragostapelia.
+I also gambled when I chained CL1 Scheiren and CL2 Agido; if I would have hit nothing, I would have been obligated to fuse Scheiren + Guardian Chimera into Dragostapelia.
 Luckily I hit a King of the Swamp.
 Also, I decided to make Grapha to get rid of my Trivikarma in hand, and also, I knew that I will have a Tear name online because I milled Sulliek (so I searched for TKash).
 Finally, I decided to get Metanoise, because I prefer to pitch a girl than to randomly mill 2.

 [https://www.duelingbook.com/replay?id=1000060-52665413](https://www.duelingbook.com/replay?id=1000060-52665413)